snoidetx/snoidetx.github.io/index.md

 - Cooperated with conductors and other sections to achieve perfect coordination across orchestra and obtained a Certification of Distinction at Singapore Youth Festival 2019 Arts Presentation For Chinese Orchestra (Full Orchestra) - JC
 - Organised activities and outings to promote camaraderie within whole orchestra involving about 100 members

+## Citi-YMCA Youth for Causes: Project EOS, Chairperson (Feb 2018 - Oct 2018)
+- Initiated and chaired Project EOS to raise funds and public awareness for underprivileged children in Singapore
+- Partnered with Singapore Children’s Society for starting funds and necessary help in order to improve credibility and authority
+- Communicated with members for creative marketing strategies and raised thousands of Singapore Dollars for underprivileged children

+## School Chinese Drama, Student Director (Jan 2016 - June 2017)
+- Directed drama shows and supervised script-writing, trainings and performances
+- Consulted with Director, actors and 5 assisting units and was awarded a Certification of Distinction at Singapore Youth Festival 2017 Arts Presentation For Chinese Orchestra (Full Orchestra) - JC

+# Additional Information
+- **Languages:** English (Proficient), Mandarin (Native)
+- **IT Skills:** Programming Languages (C, CSS, HTML, Java, JavaScript, Python), Productive Softwares (Adobe Flash, Adobe Photoshop, Adobe Audition, Studio One), Social Media (Instagram, Facebook)
+- **Interests:** Basketball, Music